junqing-zhang/junqing-zhang.github.io/_posts/2020-10-16-blog-post-linux.md

 * Command: `nohup matlab -r MatlabScriptName -nodisplay - nosplash -nojvm -nodesktop &`

 # Tips
-1. If you are using Windows OS, you can access to the remote server by Putty or MobaXterms (recommended).
 1. Display information of your active processes.
 * Command: `ps -ef | grep loginname` Or `ps -ef | grep first_7_characters_of_your_loginname_if_it_is_longer_than_8_characters`
 1. Kill A Process
 * Command: `kill PID`
-1. Graphic Notebook Editor
-* Command: `gedit file_name.extension`

 # Tutorial:
 * [How to run Matlab on server, University of Calgary](https://people.ucalgary.ca/~yauf/How_to_run_Matlab_on_server.htm){:target="_blank"}